KnowledgeCaptureAndDiscovery/OBA/docs/running_server.md

 ```

 !!! warning
-    The version (v1.3.0) depends of your configuration.
-If you have questions, see the README file in the server.
+    The <API_VERSION> (e.g., v1.3.0) is defined in your configuration yaml file (the field `version`).
+For more information, see the README file generated in your server folder when running OBA.

-Your OpenAPI definition lives here:
+Your OpenAPI definition is accessible here:

 ```
 http://localhost:8080/<API_VERSION>/openapi.json
 ```

 To launch the integration tests, install and execute [tox](https://pypi.org/project/tox/):

 ```
 sudo pip install tox
 tox